Rov3r/scmusicplus/README.md

 # Installation
 Jailbroken: Add my repo, https://rov3r.github.io/

+Sideloaded:
+1.)
+Download the REGULAR SoundCloud app from the app store (IMPORTANT) 2.)
+Sign in to the app
+3.)
+Delete the app while still signed in
-Sideloaded: Download IPA or DEB file from here and install using your preferred sideloading method.
+4.)
+Download the IPA (app file) from the table below.
+5.)
+Install using your preferred sideloading method** (AltStore, Sideloadly, appdb, etc.)
+6.)
+Once installed, you can enjoy, as you should be logged in already.

+** make sure not to modify the bundle id or else sign-in will probably fail

 | Application | Bundle | Version | SCMusicPlus | File Type |
 | :--- |:---:|:---:|:---:|:---:|